NicoleLam/NLP-review-note/README.md

-# This repository is a review of NLP conepts using NLTK
+# This repository is a review of NLP concepts using NLTK